 What's theDifference Between a Histogram and a Bar Graph?

 When it comes to visualizing data, choosing the right type of graph is crucial for accurate interpretation.
-Worth adding: two commonly confused tools in data visualization are the histogram and the bar graph.
-Understanding these distinctions is essential for anyone working with data, whether in academia, business, or research.
-While both use bars to represent data, their purposes, structures, and the types of data they handle differ significantly.
+Now, two commonly confused tools in data visualization are the histogram and the bar graph.
+Practically speaking, while both use bars to represent data, their purposes, structures, and the types of data they handle differ significantly.
+Plus, understanding these distinctions is essential for anyone working with data, whether in academia, business, or research.
 This article explores the key differences between a histogram and a bar graph, explaining when and why each should be used.

 Introduction to Histograms and Bar Graphs

 A histogram is a graphical representation of the distribution of numerical data.
-On top of that, this makes histograms ideal for showing how data is spread across a range of values.
-The bars in a histogram are adjacent to each other, indicating that the data is continuous.
 It groups data into intervals, known as bins, and displays the frequency of data points within each bin.
-Here's one way to look at it: a histogram could illustrate the distribution of test scores in a class, showing how many students scored within specific ranges like 0–50, 51–70, and so on.
+This makes histograms ideal for showing how data is spread across a range of values.
+Which means the bars in a histogram are adjacent to each other, indicating that the data is continuous.
+As an example, a histogram could illustrate the distribution of test scores in a class, showing how many students scored within specific ranges like 0–50, 51–70, and so on.

 Worth pausing on this one.